 Ways to Administer CBD

-Before deciding on which forms to take, it is important to know if the CBD has been properly tested to insure it is organic, has no toxins, and has no mold.
+Before deciding on which forms to take, it is essential to know if the CBD has been adequately tested to ensure it is organic, has no toxins, and has no mold.

 Also, tracking symptoms will allow you to understand how your body is responding to the CBD.
 You can download the symptom tracker LeTa Jussila mentioned in the presentation by clicking on the image below.

-Le Ta Jussila is a Licensed Acupuncturist and Herbalist, teacher at Five Branches Chinese Medical School in Santa Cruz, California and is currently completing her doctorates on the therapeutic benefits of CBD.
-For more information contact Le Ta Jussila directly at firstname.lastname@example.org and 831.239.9326 and on her webpage www.optimalhealthandfitness.com.
+Le Ta Jussila is a Licensed Acupuncturist and Herbalist, a teacher at Five Branches Chinese Medical School in Santa Cruz, California and is currently completing her doctorates on the therapeutic benefits of CBD.
+For more information contact Le Ta Jussila directly at doctorleta(at)gmail.com and 831.239.9326 and on her webpage.